Two gloved hands transfer liquid from a container into a smaller bottle outdoors.

 Water

-Water, a vital natural resource, is carefully managed in our woodlands and manufacturing operations and we operate under strict regulations regarding the protection of watercourses.
+Water, a vital natural resource, is carefully managed in our woodlands and manufacturing operations, and we operate under strict regulations to protect watercourses.

 A large pile of wood chips with a cloudy sky in the background.